-Wetland Equipment Company provides on-site training and assistance with assembly of new equipment.
-During assembly technicians will train and instruct operators on the maintenance and operation of the equipment.
-Wetland provides manuals, parts list, and disassembly packets for customers.
+Wetland Equipment Company provides on-site training and assistance with the assembly of new equipment.
+During assembly, technicians will train and instruct operators on the maintenance and operation of the equipment.
+Wetland provides manuals, parts lists, and disassembly packets for customers.

 Wetland Equipment is strictly a manufacturing company.
 All rental requests are forwarded to previous Wetland customer that rent our equipment.
 Renting is not always the best option.
 Within 6 months of renting this type of specialty equipment, many contractors will have paid for the equipment with out knowing.
 If your projects last longer than 6 to 8 months we advise purchasing the amphibious machine.
 We work close with contractors and help their rental business grow.
 We have customers renting our equipment all over the world so contact us if you’re interested in renting.
 We will find the right equipment for job.

 Wetland Equipment designed a proven system for track chain adjustment.
-The push ram system is the easiest and safest way to adjust track chain.
-Simply loosen 1 jam nut then adjust with back nut.
+The push ram system is the easiest and safest way to adjust the track chain.
+Simply loosen 1 jam nut then adjust with the back nut.
 This process can be done from the top or bottom of the machine.
-This allows low down time and easy maintenance checks for operator.
+This allows low downtime and easy maintenance checks for operators.
 We have a total of 36 inches of adjustment space.
-We use bearings, which allow the axels to rotate smoothly, which prevents friction and wear on track chain.
+We use bearings, which allow the axels to rotate smoothly, which prevents friction and wear on the track chain.
 Check our Patents and Features page for more information and pictures.

-The competition uses a complex adjustment system, which takes more down time.
+The competition uses a complex adjustment system, which takes more downtime.
 They have 2 lock nuts and a manual push for the adjustments.
-Operators will need to be on hard surface in order to adjust the track chain.
+Operators will need to be on a hard surface in order to adjust the track chain.
 The competition also uses bushings.
-The bushings or extremely cheap components, that creates more heat and friction during the chain life.
+The bushings or extremely cheap components, that create more heat and friction during the chain life.

 The competition places a single flat channel across the length of the pontoons.
 These channels pick up thousands of pounds of debris and obstructions.
-The more debris that fills this area will also lower their level of floatation making operating more difficult.
+The more debris that fills this area will also lower their level of floatation make operating more difficult.
 The competition also spaces the chain and cleat much further will allow more room for debris and obstructions.
-It has been proven these designs or out dated and inefficient.
+It has been proven these designs or outdated and inefficient.